seejamescode/see-james-code/README.md

 # https://seejamesdesign.com

-James Y Rauhut is a UX Designer and Engineer in Austin, Texas.
+James Y Rauhut is a product designer in Austin, Texas.
 See all of his blogs, projects, and talks.